 5. Sushi

-For a more hands-on approach, try making your own sushi from scratch in a Sushi Making Class!
+Try making your own sushi from scratch

-Oden comes out every year once the first chill of winter hits Japan, to combat those nippy days.
+Oden appears at the konbini every winter, once the season's first chill hits Japan, to combat those nippy days.
 It is a type of hot pot that includes different ingredients of your choice, such as daikon radish, kamaboko fish cake, fried tofu, sausages, fish balls, and hanpen.
-The broth is quite light in flavor, comforting on a cold and blustery day, and easily accessible at every Japanese konbini.

 Soba, Japanese buckwheat noodles, can be served either hot in a soup or cold alongside a dipping sauce.
 At konbini, the cold soba bento is quite common, and includes thinly-sliced negi (Japanese green onion), mentsuyu dipping sauce, and sometimes shredded nori (seaweed), alongside soba noodles.